 Negative feedback is something that most amp circuits utilize to help flatten and extend the frequency response.
 It generally makes the amp's output stage cleaner, reducing unwanted distortion and improving stability.
 It usually achieves this by injecting a small amount of signal from the output transformer back into an earlier stage of the amp - usually the phase inverter.
 The more negative feedback is injected, the more it will increase the damping factor and give the amp a tighter, stiffer feel.
 This can be advantageous to subdue and amp that may close to the edge of instability or experiencing unwanted oscillations.
 However, too much negative feedback used where it's not needed may make the amp feel too stiff and sterile, hindering some pleasing overdriven characteristics of an amp.
 Negative feedback is a simple tool used at the end of an amp's circuit to fine-tune and balance out the amp.
 Many amp circuits use it to varying degrees, while a few amp circuits don't use it at all.

-A handful of SonicTone amplifiers come with a negative feedback selector switch, which allows you to select the amount of feedback injected.
+A handful of SonicTone amplifiers come with a negative feedback selector switch, which allows you to select the amount of negative feedback injected.
 This switch is called the "punchy/smooth" switch.
 On the "punchy" setting, there is less negative feedback, so the amp will be more aggressive, dynamic and "punchy" sounding.
 On the "smooth" setting, there is more negative feedback, so the amp will be tighter and more "smooth" sounding.

 [ ^Top ]15.
 What is the difference between a tube rectifier and a solid-state rectifier?

 The rectifier is the first component in the amp's power supply that starts the process of converting - or "rectifying" - the incoming AC voltage into the required DC voltage that the amp needs.
 The rectifier and the power supply does not process or amplify the audio directly, but the design of the power supply and the chosen rectification will have an effect on the amp's feel and response while playing.